rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Gnome Core Apps

  The 28 `Core Apps` are installed by Ubuntu and are worth looking at.
-Here are descriptions of a four that I find useful.
+Here are descriptions of four that I find useful.
 To open them, tap the super key and type the name of the application you want to open.

 - The `Characters` application contains smiley faces, symbols, math characters, etc. that you can insert into documents.
 - The `Fonts` application lists every font available on your system.
 For coding, I installed `Fira Code` and I can view the six different faces of `Fira Code` using the Fonts application.